Claudio-C-Santos/MS2/README.md

 ### Surface

-The palette of caolors was chosen based on the original ones used in the show.
+The palette of colors was chosen based on the show itself.

 ## Features

 When the index is loaded a set of instructions is displayed along with a button to start the quiz.
 Below there's also a box displaying a random quote from one of the characters.
 Everytime the user clicks on something the quote changes.
+Once the button "Ay Caramba!" is pressed the quiz will start.
 <br>
-Once the button "Ay Caramba!" is pressed the quiz will start.
-On the left there's a box with and image and a number, this number represents the current level.
+On the left, there's a box with and image and a number, this number represents the current level.
 It will change the image and increase the number as the user progresses in the quiz.
 The middle box is where the current level's question and answer options are displayed.
-Fro each level there's a list of questions regarding the related category from where the code randomly selects one to displays along with its answer options.
-On the right there's another box displaying the remaining time to answr the current question along with the current score.
+On the right, there's another box displaying the remaining time to answer the current question along with the current score.
 The score is calculated by summing the remaining seconds when each level's question is answered correctly.

 ### Existing Features